yiyi1026/quaver/proposal.md

 - Get a green bundle with `webpack`
 - Learn enough `Vue.js` to render an object to the `Canvas` element

 **Day 2**: Dedicate this day to learning the `Vue.js` API.
 First, build out the `Quaver` object to connect to the `Board` object.
-Then, use `board.js` to create and render at least the square grid, ideally all 3 grid types.
-Build in the ability to toggle the live/dead states on click for each quaver.
+Then, use `board.vue` to create and render the `Quaver` object.
+Build in the ability to make quaver look moving if key is pressed(testing only).
 Goals for the day:

-- Complete the `quaver.js` module (constructor, update functions)
+- Complete the `quaver.vue` module (constructor, update functions)
-- Render a square grid to the `Canvas` using `Vue.js`
+- Render quaver to the `Canvas` using `Vue.js`
-- Make each quaver in the grid clickable, toggling the state of the square on click
-- Do the same for triangular and hexagonal grids

-**Day 3**: Create the automata logic backend.
-Build out modular functions for handling the different grid types along with their unique neighbor checks and rule sets.
-Incorporate the automata logic into the `Board.js` rendering.
+- the quaver could make walk or jump movement according to different keys(test only).

+**Day 3**: Build out the `Obstacle` object to connect to the `Board` object.
+Then, use `board.vue` to create and render the `Obstacle` objects.
 Goals for the day:

-- Export an `Automata` object with correct type and handling logic
-- Have a functional grid on the `Canvas` frontend that correctly handles iterations from one generation of the game to the next
+- Complete the `Obstacle.vue` module (constructor, update functions)

 **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day:

-- Create controls for game speed, stop, start, reset, and shape type
+- Create controls for game stage choice, reset.
 - Have a styled `Canvas`, nice looking controls and title
-- If time: include buttons on the side to toggle the color scheme of the quavers
+- If time: include bar on the bottom to adjust sensitivity of microphone.

 ### Bonus features

 There are many directions this quaverular automata engine could eventually go.
 Some anticipated updates are:

+- [ ] quaver could do parabolic jump.
 - [ ] Slider to control microphone sensitivity.
-- [ ] Add multiple choices for starting states that are interesting
+- [ ] Add crotchet enemies.
-- [ ] Explore multi-state versions of the game, such as the ones outlined [here](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html)